 Speed Up The Process of Stripping Wallpaper With This Guide.

-Stripping away old wallpaper can be a daunting and laborious task.
-Often it involves getting the scraper out and spending hours hacking away.
-Thankfully, there are more modern methods that get the job done in a fraction of the time, and without all the hassle.
-Yep - we’re talking about the wallpaper steamer.
+Stripping away old wallpaper can be a daunting messy, and laborious task.
+Often it involves getting the scraper out and spending hours hacking away at stubborn lumps of hard glue and congealed paper.
+Thankfully, there are more modern methods that get the job done in a fraction of the time and without all the hassle.
+Step forward that essential DIY tool that deserves a place in everyone’s collection - the wallpaper steamer.

-To save yourself the hassle next time, did you know that all our Graham & Brown wallpapers use paste the wall technology, which means the paper comes off in full easy strips.
-This means there is no need to get the wallpaper steamer our again!
+To save yourself the hassle next time, did you know that all our Graham & Brown wallpapers use Paste-The-Wall technology?
+This means that rather than scraping off patches when it comes to changing your wallpaper, the existing paper comes off in full easy strips.
+With Paste-The-Wall, there’s no need to break out the wallpaper steamer.
 Check out our video on how to remove wallpaper to see this in action.

 Wallpaper steamers use hot steam to break down wallpaper paste, making it much easier to prise the paper from the wall.
 It works by heating up water and then channeling the steam through a funnel, which you can then aim at the walls.

 But if you’re making the change to Graham & Brown Paste-the-Wall and you need a blank canvas to work on, how do you get rid of your old wallpaper?
 Let’s take a look at wallpaper steamers in detail.

 HOW DOES A WALLPAPER STEAMER WORK?